sennavanhoek/sennavanhoek.github.io/_posts/2020-05-21-old-laptop.markdown

 # Background
 I bought a nearly two decade old laptop, originally to have a cheap interface with a raspberry pi.
-A brief summery of the specs:
+A brief summary of the specs:
 - Model: Dell latitude C600
 - Processor: single core Pentium III 750.0 MHz.
 - Memory: 128.0 MB PC133.